 Facilities: Purpose-built three-level Music Arts building.
 Built in 1998 its air conditioned and sound-proofed rooms include a mixture of individual practice rooms, ensemble rooms, class teaching rooms, computer/keyboard suite, CD and resource library, a 99-seat auditorium, recording facilities, quality grand pianos and high-end backline.
 Students have access 6am to 11pm, seven days a week.
 On the edge of Christchurch’s CBD, the Music Arts building continues its role as a centre for music performance and education in the city.

-Tutors: Tom Rainey (Head of Department), Gwyn Reynolds (Programme Leader), Cameron Pearce, Darren Pickering, Scott Taitoko, David Saunders, Doug Brush, Joe McCallum, Kate Taylor, Luke Smillie, David Cooper, Lee Borrie, Byllie-Jean Rangihuna-Billingsley, Sacha van Beek, Tim Heeringa.
+Tutors: Tom Rainey (Head of Department), Richard Marrett (Programme Manager), Gwyn Reynolds (Programme Leader), Cameron Pearce, Darren Pickering, Scott Taitoko, David Saunders, Doug Brush, Joe McCallum, Kate Taylor, Luke Smillie, David Cooper, Lee Borrie, Byllie-Jean Rangihuna-Billingsley, Sacha van Beek, Tyrone Frost.

 Prominent graduates: Nick Gaffaney, LA Mitchell, Oakley Grenell, Joe McCallum, Brett Hirst, Gerard Masters.

-Course: CERTIFICATE IN CONTEMPORARY MUSIC PERFORMANCE (LEVEL 4)
+Course: NEW ZEALAND CERTIFICATE IN MUSIC (LEVEL 4) Pending Approval

 No. of students per intake: 20

-Entry criteria: 12 credits in NCEA English Level 1.
+Entry criteria: 10 in NCEA Level 1 literacy credits.
 IELTS 5.5 academic (no band score lower than 5).